Gulargambone: Transport

-Driving by car from Sydney to Gulargambone is 490 km and takes approximately seven hours.
-Driving by car from Dubbo to Gulargambone is 114 km and takes approximately 1.25hrs.
+Driving by car from Sydney to Gulargambone is 490 km and takes about seven hours.
+Driving by car from Dubbo to Gulargambone is 114 km and takes roughly 1.25 hr.

-NSW Trainlink operates coaches between Dubbo and Lightning Ridge, which stop at Coonamble street, Gulargambone.
-The coach to Lightning Ridge stops daily at 1545.
-The coach to Dubbo stops at 0900 from Tuesday to Thursday, and 1200 from Friday to Monday.
+NSW TrainLink operates coaches between Dubbo and Lightning Ridge, which stop at Coonamble Street, Gulargambone.
+The coach to Lightning Ridge stops daily at 15:45.
+The coach to Dubbo stops at 09:00 from Tuesday to Thursday, and 12:00 from Friday to Monday.

 Sport

 Gulargambone has a rugby union club playing in the Western Plains Rugby Union competition called the Gulargambone Galahs.
 The town formerly had a rugby league club of the same name, who played in the Castlereagh League and made the 2004 Grand Final.